 Homesick campers may act out in behavior, become withdrawn, quiet and melancholy or become very active and rambunctious.
 We try to let them know we understand what they are feeling and how to appropriately deal with their feelings.
 We keep them busy with the normal flow of the daily schedule, rather than staying in their cabin or in our health center.
 We also realize there are real symptoms, aches and pains that can accompany homesickness.

 On a related issue, we do have a “no cell phone” policy at camp.
 Cell phones can be lost, stolen or used by campers inappropriately with photos or calls to outsiders who could potentially put campers at risk.
-Furthermore, there is a larger problem with campers having cell phones at camp, and that is trust.
+AND, we do not have consistent cell service available.
+There is also a larger problem with campers having cell phones at camp, and that is trust.
 When children come to camp they – and you – are making a leap of faith, transferring primary care from you as parents to us and their counselors.
 As children learn to trust other caring adults, they grow and learn to solve some of their own challenges.
 Contacting you by phone essentially means they have not made this transition, and it prevents us from getting to problems that may arise and addressing them quickly.
-If a cell phone is brought to camp, it will be kept locked up in healthcare and handed back at the end of the camp session.
-Please be assured we will contact you when there is a need for your child to speak to you.
+If your camper wants to use their cell phone to take pictures that will be permitted.
+However, do bear in mind that it is easy to lose things at camp!

 Camp can be just as tough for parents as for their children.
 Send them a letter or two, but instead of telling them you “miss” them, tell them you love them.
 We want to work together to make this a great experience for both you and your child.